Are you in need of a breakthrough? A prophetic decree is an authoritative ‘now’ word that unlocks the supernatural and causes a shift to take place.

 Prophetic decree flows naturally when we comprehend and speak from our heavenly position.
 (Eph 2:6) The power is not in the words we use but in the revelation of our authority in Christ.

-4. Prophetic Decree is More Powerful When Announced!
+4. A Decree is More Powerful When Announced!

 In the Bible, after a ruler made a royal decree, officials organized the proclamation of that decree.
 It was not enough that a king or governor made a decree—that decree had to then be publicized and conveyed throughout the kingdom.

 Decree and proclamation were part of a two-step process.
-Proclamation—the announcement of the decree—was vital.
+The proclamation—the announcement of the decree—was vital.
 It allowed people to respond and position to obey the decree.

 There is power in a decree, even when it takes place in private prayer and intercession.
 However, leaders understand the power of public prophetic proclamation.
 This is one reason why prophetic preaching is powerful.